-Medical Device Usability
+Medical Device Usability Testing

-Medical device usability is the characteristics of the User Interface that facilitate Use, to make it easier for the users to perceive the information presented by the User Interface, to understand and make a decision based on that information.
+Usability Testing of medical devices is the characteristics of the User Interface that facilitate Use, to make it easier for the users to perceive the information presented by the User Interface, to understand and make a decision based on that information.

-Medical Device Usability Engineering Process
+Medical Device Usability Process

-It is a process which provides safety for the patient, user and others related to usability.
+It is a process which provides safety for the patient, user and others related to medical device usability.
 This process mitigates the risks associated with the correct use and use errors due to usability problems.
 This process helps manufacturer to:

 - Identify hazards and hazardous situations related to the user and user interface